Navajo code talker dies at age 95

 The Arizona governor called Kellwood a "hero and patriot."

-"Kellwood served with distinction in the 1st Marine Division as a Navajo code talker, ultimately helping lead the allied forces to victory in World War II," he said in a statement.
+"Kellwood served with distinction in the 1st Marine Division as a Navajo code talker, ultimately helping lead the allied forces to victory in World War II," Gov. Doug Ducey said in a statement.
 "Let us never forget the countless contributions that code talkers made to our state and our country."

 Longed to join the Marines